labs12-real-estate/MyHouse/README.md

 You will need to create an environment variable to make Unsplash API calls.
 <br />Steps to create secret and env variable:

-- add now dependency, in CLI: yarn add now
+- add now dependency, in CLI: yarn add now.

 - choose the now user or team that secrets will be created under, in CLI: now switch